David Starkey: European Union

 Starkey is very critical of the European Union (EU).
 As a result, he supported the "Leave" vote in the 2016 EU referendum.
-This is because, as Starkey argues, the United Kingdom is best off as a self-governing nation, and the EU conflicts with this notion of self-government.
+This is because, Starkey argues, the United Kingdom is best off as a self-governing nation, and the EU conflicts with this notion of self-government.
 Furthermore, he believes that the continuing support for the ideas of national pride and sovereignty, not xenophobia, in the UK were the biggest factors behind the UK's decision to leave the EU.
 He argues that the support for these ideas is what makes the UK different from the other EU member states which, as a result of the legacy of World War Two, tend to believe that nationalism is the cause of war and so joined the EU to prevent this.

-As an historian, Starkey presents a view of Brexit in a wider historical context to try to show its importance in British history.
+As a historian, Starkey presents Brexit in a wider historical context to try to show its importance in British history.
 He makes comparisons between Brexit and Henry VIII's split from Rome and the Reformation that followed.
-He believes the Reformation sowed the seeds of Euroscepticism particularly in England and the nation's "semi-detached relationship with continental Europe".
+He believes the Reformation sowed the seeds of Euroscepticism, particularly in England, and the nation's "semi-detached relationship with continental Europe".
 This had its origin with Henry VIII because "nobody before Henry would make any argument about England being much different from the rest of Europe.
 It was Henry who turns England into a defensible island, who literally fortifies the English coastline.
 It really is Henry that turns England into a genuine island."
 He claimed that Henry VIII could be considered the first Brexiteer.
 As Starkey explained in an interview in 2018, "The Roman Church was a super-national organisation with its own system of law, its own language, governance and own system of taxation.
 In other words, exactly like the European Union!
 And it's no accident at all that the EU was founded by the Treaty of Rome."
 He explains that Henry VIII fought on the grounds of England ruling itself, which is analogous to the Brexit debates.